cooper-wick/solitaire-readme/README.md

 ## Overview
 **Solitaire** is a command-line implementation of classic solitaire card games written in **Java**, supporting multiple rule variants including **Klondike** and **Whitehead**.
 The game allows players to select the desired solitaire variant via command-line arguments at runtime.

-The project follows a **Model–View–Controller (MVC)** architecture, separating game logic, user interaction, and presentation.
-Gameplay is driven entirely through textual input and output, emphasizing clear state representation, input validation, and rule enforcement.
+The project follows a **Model–View–Controller (MVC)** architecture, separating game logic, user interaction, and visual presentation.
+Gameplay is supported through textual input and output, allowing for effective input validation and rule enforcement.

 This project was developed as part of **Northeastern University’s CS3100 (Object-Oriented Design)** course.
 As a result, the code is private to maintain the academic integrity of the class, but can be made available upon request for a limited time.